 salt to taste.

-5 cloves of garlic and 3 finger of ginger
+2 cloves of garlic and 2 fingers of ginger

-Parboil the chicken (or any meat of your choice) with the spices listed above.
-I like to use lots of them so as to end up with a very tasty fried chicken.
+Parboil the beef (or any meat of your choice) with the spices listed above.
+I like to use lots of them so as to end up with very tasty beef.
 And then prepare the main food with the meat stock (meat water).
-Then I use very little or no extra spice while doing the main cooking.

-Add water so that more than half of the entire chicken (or meat of choice) is submerged, then add sliced 1 cup of onions, 3 cubes of knorr, one tea spoon of salt, one sachet of chicken spice and a teaspoon each of curry/thyme.
+Add water so that more than half of the entire beef is submerged, then add 2 seasoning cubes, a teaspoon of beef seasoning spice, 1 cup of sliced onions, one teaspoon of salt and a teaspoon each of curry/thyme.

 Peel of the outer back of the ginger/garlic, pound or grind.

-Parboil the rice the normal way, boil about 7 cups of water in a pot, add the four cups of rice and allow to cook for 10 minutes.
-Then pour out and wash thoroughly with clean water then set aside in a bowl or plastic sieve as you will see in my jollof rice videos below.
+Parboil rice the normal way, boil about 7 cups of water in a pot, add the four cups of rice and allow to boil for 3 minutes.
+Then pour out and wash thoroughly with clean water then set aside in a bowl or plastic sieve.

-Pick out the parboiled tasty chicken and deep fry, this wouldn’t take more than 10 minutes.
+Pick out the parboiled tasty beef and deep fry, this wouldn’t take more than 10 minutes.

-Once you are done with frying the chicken, just add the remaining one cup of sliced onions, stir for 1-2 minutes and add the ground tomatoes.
-I like to commence cooking jollof rice with the same oil I used in frying the chicken, Using a fresh oil is just the same as cooking without the chicken stock (meat water) which actually hold over 70 percent of the ingredient that is used in making most Nigerian foods, the end result is a tasteless meal.
+Once you are done with frying the beef, reduce the oil to 250ml (1 cup) just add the remaining one cup of sliced onions, stir for 1-2 minutes and add the ground tomatoes.
+I like to commence cooking jollof rice with the same oil I used while frying the meat.

 Frying the tomatoes would take about 30 minutes.
 Fry until when you lift a portion with your frying spoon you will notice the oil continues to boil in the spoon.
 You also notice the tomatoes turning dark.